 I was eager to dig into my research paper for the coaching program at Columbia University.
 I wanted to discover ways to make tools for my clients really stick.
 You know what I’m talking about: you read a great book or take a workshop and have inspirational aha’s.
-You mark pages with Post-its and can’t wait to put it all to use.
+You mark pages with sticky notes and can’t wait to put it all to use.
 Only you don’t.

 My first interview was with Amy Hiett, General Manager of The Table Group, home of The Five Dysfunctions of a Team, one of the most effective tools out there to help teams work better together.
 After some mild celebrity worship, I asked Amy how they helped teams deeply use the tools, and really make them stick.
 She said, “We don’t.
 If the team doesn’t pull the practices in, they’ll never work.
 We can’t push this on people or organizations.”
 She finished with, “If a potential client doesn’t fully commit to the work, we won’t take on the engagement.”

 Nothing brings this “ya gotta wanna” truth alive more than Allbirds.
 Right after the launch of the Wool Runners, Tim and Joey invited me to help their team put words to their mission and values.
 They had already done deep branding work with Red Antler that oozed authenticity and staked out no-compromise brand values of simplicity, comfort, and materials made from nature.
 That work fueled a wildly successful launch.